lesbird/MSX8/README.md

 Adding code to the END of BIOS.ASM is fine, as I did with the joystick code, it's code that preceeds label A2689 that needs to stay in alignment.

 When MSX8 is launched it jumps to high memory (0xC000) and then will look for and load the custom MSX BIOS called "msx-us.rom".
-This custom BIOS is loaded to a temporary address at 0x0100 up to 0x3FFF (16K).
-MSX8 will then load the GAME ROM that is passed as a parameter on the CP/M command line as follows:
+This custom BIOS is loaded to a temporary address at 0x0100 up to 0x3FFF (roughly 16K).
+MSX8 will then load the GAME ROM that is passed as a parameter on the CP/M command line like this:

 ```
 A0>MSX8 GALAGA.ROM